 A tower with a height of 85 meters grows out of the central nave on the western side.
-Originally, along with the western facade of the temple, it was located behind the town walls.
+Originally, along with the western facade of the church, it was located behind the town walls.
 The tower was part of the town’s fortifications and therefore, from the west, it did not have an entrance portal that could be used by potential attackers or even windows.
 In order to improve communication at the west facade, a few small side turrets with staircases were placed.
 Inside, the undertower part of the cathedral was divided into three rooms by internal walls: in the south, the chapel of queen Sophia, the sacristy in the middle and in the north the chapel of canons.
 On the first floor there was originally the oldest library in the town, which dates back to the 12th century and the chapter archives.
 The middle part of the first floor opened to the nave with a gallery.

 Outside, the church was clasped with buttresses, between which there were ogival windows, decorated with traceries and covered with a gable roof.
-In 1510, the late gothic porch was added to the southern aisle, while four years later, to the north aisle, the Chapel of St. Anne.
+In 1510, the late Gothic porch was added to the southern aisle, while four years later, to the north aisle, the Chapel of St. Anne.

 Website wikipedia.org, Katedrála svätého Martina (Bratislava).